sahilng/duckdb-api/README.md

 If an `init.sql` file is present at the project root, it will be executed once when the server starts.
 Use this to maintain any `ATTACH` statements for `.db`, `.duckdb`, or `.ducklake` files, as well as to run any other initialization DDL/DML.

+Please note that these SQL statements will be executed in a read-only connection and therefore cannot create or modify data.

 Example `init.sql`:

 ```sql